tidyverse/tidyverse.org/content/articles/2018-07-carpe-talk.markdown

 ## Closing slide

 Make a conclusion slide to display as you wrap up and take questions.
 It should repeat key URLs and handles from the title slide.
 Consider doing that in a smaller font, so you have room to recap a few key points.
-This delivers more value than a generic "THANK YOU" slide that lacks identifying content.
+This delivers more value than a generic "THANK YOU" or "Questions?" slide that lacks identifying content.

 ## Feature slides